-It is understood that many adults are involved in various other roles in the community through nonschool (center)-related civic, religious, athletic, scouting or other organizations and programs whose participants may include school (center) students.
+It is understood that many adults are involved in various other roles in the community through nonschool-related civic, religious, athletic, scouting or other organizations and programs whose participants may include center students.
 Such community involvement is commendable, and this policy is not intended to interfere with or restrict an adult's ability to serve in those roles.
 However, adults are strongly encouraged to maintain professional boundaries appropriate to the nature of the activity with regard to all youth with whom they interact in the course of their community involvement.

-Reporting Inappropriate or Suspicious Conduct:
+Reporting Inappropriate or Suspicious Conduct

-Any person, including a student, who has concerns about or is uncomfortable with a relationship or interaction between an adult and a student, shall immediately notify the Administrative Director or other administrator.
+Any person, including a student, who has concerns about or is uncomfortable with a relationship or interaction between an adult and a student, shall promptly notify the building administrator or Title IX Coordinator.
+Reports may be made using the Discrimination/Sexual Harassment/Bullying/Hazing/Dating Violence/Retaliation Report Form or by making a general report verbally or in writing.
+Upon receipt of a report, center staff shall promptly notify the building administrator.

-All school (center) employees, independent contractors and volunteers who have reasonable cause to suspect that a child is a victim of child abuse, shall immediately report the suspected abuse, in accordance with applicable law, regulations and Joint Operating Committee policy.
+All center employees, independent contractors and volunteers who have reasonable cause to suspect that a child is the victim of child abuse, shall immediately report the suspected abuse, in accordance with applicable law, regulations and Joint Operating Committee policy.

-An educator who knows of any action, inaction or conduct which constitutes sexual abuse or exploitation or sexual misconduct under the Educator Discipline Act shall report such misconduct to the Pennsylvania Department of Education on the required form, and shall report such misconduct to the Administrative Director and his/her immediate supervisor, within fifteen (15) days of discovery of such misconduct.
+An educator who knows of any action, inaction or conduct which constitutes sexual abuse or exploitation or sexual misconduct under the Educator Discipline Act shall report such misconduct to the Pennsylvania Department of Education on the required form, and shall report such misconduct to the Administrative Director, Title IX Coordinator and his/her immediate supervisor, promptly, but not later than fifteen (15) days following discovery of such misconduct.

-If the Administrative Director or designee reasonably suspects that conduct being reported involves an incident required to be reported under the Child Protective Services Law, the Educator Discipline Act or the Safe Schools Act, Operating Committee policy.
+If the Administrative Director or designee reasonably suspects that conduct being reported involves an incident required to be reported under the Child Protective Services Law, the Educator Discipline Act or the Safe Schools Act, the Administrative Director or designee shall make a report, in accordance with applicable law, regulations and Joint Operating Committee policy.

-It is a violation of this policy to retaliate against any person for reporting any action pursuant to this policy or for participating as a witness in any related investigation or hearing.
+It is a violation of Joint Operating Committee policy to retaliate against any person for reporting any action pursuant to this policy or for participating as a witness in any related investigation or hearing.

-Investigation:
+Investigation

-Allegations of inappropriate conduct shall be promptly investigated in accordance with the procedures utilized for complaints of harassment.
+The Title IX Coordinator shall promptly assess and address allegations of inappropriate conduct in accordance with the procedures for reports of discrimination or Title IX sexual harassment.

-It is understood that some reports made pursuant to this policy will be based on rumors or misunderstandings; the mere fact that the reported adult is cleared of any wrongdoing shall not result in disciplinary action against the report or any witnesses.
-If as the result of an investigation any individual, including the reported adult, the reporter, or a witness is found to have intentionally provided false information in making the report or during the investigation or hearings related to the report, or if any individual intentionally obstructs the investigation or hearings, this may be addressed as a violation of this policy and other applicable laws, regulations and school (center) policies.
+It is understood that some reports made pursuant to this policy will be based on rumors or misunderstandings; the mere fact that the reported adult is cleared of any wrongdoing shall not result in disciplinary action against the person making the report or any witnesses.
+If as the result of an investigation any individual, including the reported adult, the person making the report, or a witness is found to have knowingly provided false information in making the report or during the investigation or hearings related to the report, or if any individual intentionally obstructs the investigation or hearings, this may be addressed as a violation of this policy and other applicable laws, regulations and Joint Operating Committee policies.
 Obstruction includes, but is not limited to, violation of "no contact" orders given to the reported adult, attempting to alter or influence witness testimony, and destruction of or hiding evidence.

-Disciplinary Action:
+Disciplinary Action

-A school (center) employee who violates this policy may be subject to disciplinary action, up to and including termination, in accordance with all applicable school (center) disciplinary policies and procedures.
+A center employee who violates this policy may be subject to disciplinary action, up to and including termination, in accordance with all applicable center disciplinary policies and procedures.